TusharRakheja/DataVisualization/README.md

 * Finally, DeathsPerYear.R maps each year to the number of deaths in that year in a matrix, which is exported as yet another .csv file.

-* Then we make the scatter plot - Historica Air-Safety Data.png
+* Then we make the scatter plot - Historical Air-Safety Data.png

 ## About the quality of the database